MacLemon/CongressChecklist/README.md

 - Make backups
 - Bonus points for even testing restore
 - Update all the software on your devices
+- You DID make backups of all your devices, didn't you?
+That includes portable Computers, Servers, mobile phones, tables, navigation devices, wristwatches and all your other $gadgets.
 - Send a pull request to this list for all the things I did not think of.